-Table 9-5: First Seven Exception Score Assignments for Candidates less than 18 Years Old upon Submission of Initial Exception Request
+Table 9-5: First Seven Exception Score Assignments for Candidates less than 18 Years

+Old upon Submission of Initial Exception Request

 Exception Request MELD or PELD Exception Score

 Initial MELD 28 or PELD 41

-1 st extension MELD 30 or PELD 44
+1 st -extension MELD 30 or PELD 44

 2 nd -extension MELD 32 or PELD 47

-3 rd -extension MELD 34 or PELD 50
+3 rd extension MELD 34 or PELD 50

-4 th -extension MELD 36 or PELD 53
+4 th extension MELD 36 or PELD 53

-Exception Request MELD or PELD Exception Score 5th extension MELD 39 or PELD 56 6th extension MELD 40 or PELD 60 To receive the an extension, the transplant program must submit an updated
+5th extension MELD 39 or PELD 56

+6th extension MELD 40 or PELD 60

-607 608 MELD/PELD Exception Score Request Form that contains all of the following:
+To receive the an extension, the transplant program must submit an updated MELD/PELD Exception Score Request Form that contains all of the following:

-- An updated narrative - 2.
+- 1. An updated narrative - 2.
 Document the tumor using a CT or MRI - 3.
-Specify the type of treatment if the number of tumors decreased since the last - 4.
+Specify the type of treatment if the number of tumors decreased since the last request - 4.
 The candidate's alpha-fetoprotein (AFP) level